How To Take A phpMyAdmin Backup Database

 Is a phpMyAdmin backup of the database enough?

 While backing up your WordPress database with phpMyAdmin is a critical step in safeguarding your site, it’s important to understand that it is not enough on its own.
-A phpMyAdmin backup will only include your database, which holds your posts, comments, settings, and other essential data.
+A phpMyAdmin backup database will only include your database, which holds your posts, comments, settings, and other essential data.
 However, it does not cover your WordPress files, such as themes, plugins, and media uploads.
 This means that you will run into problems like loss of functionality, incompatibility issues and a loss in media files.
 This is why we recommend a full backup.

 In short, a WordPress site will not function without a database.
 So, if anything goes awry with the database, the site will most certainly crash.